projectriff-archive/cnab-riff/README.md

 ```

 ## Developing
-Modify the `kab-manifest.yaml` file to update riff components.
-Then run `make bundle` to generate the `duffle.json` and `cnab/app/kab/manifest.yaml` file.
+- Modify the `cnab/app/kab/manifest.yaml` file to update riff components.
+- To build the bundle run `duffle build .`
+- To pin the images used in `duffle.json` and `manifest.yaml` files run `make bundle`.